TITLE 77: PUBLIC HEALTH

 Section 590.230 Terms of Performance

-a) Each scholarship recipient shall sign a written contract (See Appendix A).
-The contract contains additional terms and conditions which ensure compliance with this Part, the laws of the State of Illinois, and enforcement of the contract.
+a) Prior to receiving scholarship funding for any academic year, the recipient shall enter into a written Grant Agreement with the State of Illinois.
+The Grant Agreement shall contain terms and conditions that ensure compliance with this Part and the laws of the State of Illinois, and enforcement of the Grant Agreement.

-e) Scholarship recipients who in their third year of medical school seek a residency training program in other than a primary care specialty shall have their eligibility for scholarship funds for their final year of medical school suspended until such time as the residency matching process is complete.
+e) Scholarship recipients who, in their third year of medical school, seek a residency training program in an area other than a primary care specialty shall have their eligibility for scholarship funds for their final year of medical school suspended until the residency matching process is complete.

 2) If the recipient has requested a non-primary care residency but is matched to a primary care residency instead and agrees to the match, scholarship funds for the final year of medical education shall again be made available.